emilioziniades/quine/README.md

 I have been reading [Godel, Escher, Bach](https://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach).
 The book includes discussion of quines: structures that are self replicating.
-It is possible to create programs that are quines: they print their own source code.
+It is possible to create programs that are quines, that is, programts that print their own source code.
 I thought I would try it out in python.

 `quine.py` prints it's own source code.